 - 1. The Fair is not responsible for entry errors committed by an exhibitor.
 No exhibitor shall be entitled to an award that has been disallowed as the result of their own error. - 2.
 Depending upon the show, divisions or classes will be judged under the American system or Danish system. - 3.
-Please refer to the sliding scales in Exhibit M for premiums given based on number of exhibitors in a class. - 4.
 Premiums will be paid only in accordance with the placement as recorded on the judging sheet.
-Premiums will be paid only in the name of the exhibitor. - 5.
-The Delaware State Fair reserves the right to adjust any and all premium offerings. - 6.
+Premiums will be paid only in the name of the exhibitor. - 4.
+The Delaware State Fair reserves the right to adjust any and all premium offerings. - 5.
 The Fair shall withhold the payment of awards for exhibits that are deemed to be ineligible under these rules.
-The Fair may seek recovery of erroneously paid awards. - 7.
-No exhibitor shall receive more than two cash awards in any one class. - 8.
+The Fair may seek recovery of erroneously paid awards. - 6.
+No exhibitor shall receive more than two cash awards in any one class. - 7.
 Placing of ribbons does not guarantee correct judging placement.
-Only the official placing referenced on the judging sheet(s) constitutes the final placement.
+Only the official placing referenced on the judging sheet(s) constitutes the final placement. - 8.
+Every effort will be made to see that there are no errors made in the payment of premiums.
+However, if an exhibitor finds an error, proof of such error must be communicated to the Delaware State Fair Administration Office on or before October 1, 2024.
+After this date, no corrections will be considered.
+Checks that are not cashed after 90 days of issuance will NOT be reissued.